-Foxit PDF Editor is a well-built, value-conscious Adobe Acrobat alternative — lighter footprint, similar feature breadth, lower licensing cost.
-For general-purpose office PDF work it does the job, and many AEC firms picked it specifically because it costs less than Acrobat while still handling forms, signatures, and basic markup.
-The trade-off shows up on heavy construction drawings: Foxit shares Acrobat's fundamental rendering approach, so it shares Acrobat's slowness on vector-dense AEC PDFs.
-If most of your day is opening 100–220 MB drawing sets and the wait time is the actual bottleneck, you might want a different category of tool.
+Foxit PDF Editor is a well-built, value-conscious Adobe Acrobat alternative, smaller footprint, similar feature breadth, lower licensing cost.
+For general-purpose office PDF work it does the job, and many architecture, engineering and construction firms picked it specifically because it costs less than Acrobat while still handling forms, signatures, and simple markup.
+The trade-off shows up on heavy construction drawings: Foxit shares Acrobat's fundamental rendering approach, so it shares Acrobat's slowness on vector-dense construction PDFs.
+If most of your day is opening 50-200 MB+ drawing sets and the wait time is the actual bottleneck, you might want a different category of tool.

 Where Foxit hits the same wall as Acrobat

 Foxit's positioning is 'most of what Acrobat does, at a lower price'.
-That positioning works because Foxit's rendering engine is architecturally similar to Acrobat's — same general-purpose approach optimized for document workflows (forms, signatures, prepress, OCR).
+That positioning works because Foxit's rendering engine is architecturally similar to Acrobat's, same general-purpose approach optimized for document workflows (forms, signatures, prepress, OCR).
 The shared architecture means shared performance characteristics on heavy vector PDFs.
-A 200 MB ArchiCAD or Revit export that takes 10–12 seconds to open in Acrobat takes roughly the same in Foxit.
+A 50-200 MB+ ArchiCAD project set or Revit export that takes 10-12 seconds to open in Acrobat takes roughly the same in Foxit.
 Zoom lag is similar.
 Multi-page navigation stutters in similar ways.
 You saved money on the license, but the daily friction is the same.

 Versus 10-12s in Foxit and other general-purpose viewers on the same file.